How to Reconcile Two Sets of Data in Excel (9 Ways)

 How to Reconcile Two Data Sets in Excel by Comparing Rows

-Finally, you should see the results as shown in the image below.
+See the results in the image below.

 How to Reconcile Two Data Sets in Excel by Comparing Rows